Great Conspiracy

 The Great Conspiracy was a year-long state of war and disorder that occurred near the end of Roman rule in Britain.
-Fourth-century Roman historian Ammianus Marcellinus describes it as a barbarica conspiratio ('barbarian conspiracy') which took advantage of a depleted military force in the province; many soldiers had marched with Magnentius in his unsuccessful bid to become emperor.
+Fourth-century Roman historian Ammianus Marcellinus describes it as a barbarica conspiratio ('barbarian conspiracy') which took advantage of a depleted military force in the province; many soldiers had marched away with General Magnentius in his unsuccessful bid to become emperor.
 Few returned, and supply, pay, and discipline in the following years may have been deficient.

 The precise chronology of events remains unclear.
 Ammianus, although being the author of the most comprehensive and widely-cited surviving sources on the Conspiracy, was living in Antioch during the time that it took place.
 His account is thus likely to be derived from other sources and exhibits inconsistencies with other known documentation.
+The nature and the causes of the events is therefore not entirely clear.
+While it has been posited that this period of unrest correlates, or was even caused by, extraordinary droughts in Britain in preceding years, this link seems tenuous and is not supported by historical evidence.

 Conspiracy

 According to Ammianus, the following events occurred: In the winter of 367, the Roman garrison on Hadrian's Wall rebelled and allowed Picts from Caledonia to enter Roman Britain.
 Simultaneously, Attacotti (of uncertain origin), Scoti from Hibernia, and Saxons from Germania landed in what might have been coordinated and pre-arranged waves on the island's mid-western and south-eastern borders.
 The war bands managed to overwhelm nearly all of the loyal Roman outposts and settlements.
 The entire western and northern areas of Britannia were overwhelmed; the cities sacked; and the civilian Romano-British murdered, raped, or enslaved.
 Franks and Saxons also landed in northern Gaul.

 Nectaridus, the comes maritime tractus ('count of the coastal region'), was killed, and a dux, Fullofaudes, was either besieged or captured.
 The locations of their defeats are often supposed to have been in Britain but may have been in Gaul.
 The remaining loyal army units stayed garrisoned inside southeastern cities.

 The milites areani, the local Roman agents who provided intelligence on barbarian movements, seem to have betrayed their paymasters for bribes which made the attacks completely unexpected.
 Deserting soldiers and escaped slaves roamed the countryside and turned to robbery to support themselves.
 Although the chaos was widespread and initially concerted, the rebels had aims simply of personal enrichment and worked as small bands rather than larger armies.